xiaosu-zhu/Aurora.Music/Documentation/Extension/Extension Development.md

 NOTE: the use of `uap3:Properties` is explained in [Extension Declaration Intro](./Extension%20Declaration%20Intro.md), this is a declaration of your extension's features.

-In this scenario, we add two properties: Service and Category.
-Service is the name of your app service(added below), Category is what kind of service you would to provide(here is a lyric provider).
+In this scenario, we add two properties: `Service` and `Category`. `Service` is the name of your app service(added below), `Category` is what kind of service you would to provide(here is a lyric provider).

 Before using AppService, you should also declare it, this time you can add it in the manifest manager: